matheusmoreira/acclaim/README.markdown

     $ app do --what w x --verbose y z
     Doing w, x, y, z with

 This happens because `--verbose` is an option of the main command.
-Since it will be parsed and deleted from the argument array, when `do` gets its turn it will be parsing the `%w(--what w x y z)` array.
+When `do` gets its turn it will be parsing the `%w(--what w x y z)` array.

 ### Option Type Handlers